Issue trackers

 Auth

-gh owns its own token; santree never writes a GitHub token of its own.
+gh owns its own token; santree never writes a GitHub token of its own — that’s why you log in with gh auth login directly.
+Selecting GitHub in santree config only verifies the login and sets the tracker.

 What gets fetched